vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/heap/readme.md

             }

             /**
                  insert(x) - at the end.
-Exchange with the parent and swim up until the heap order is restored Insert a new element at the end of the heap and increment the size of the heap If the newly inserted element is less than its parent, recursively exchange the element with its parent (swim operation) until the heap order is restored.
+Exchange with the parent and swim up until the heap enrichedTransaction is restored Insert a new element at the end of the heap and increment the size of the heap If the newly inserted element is less than its parent, recursively exchange the element with its parent (swim operation) until the heap enrichedTransaction is restored.
              */
             private void insert(int num) {
                 // increment counter and insert to the end of the heap pq[++n] = num;

-                // Swim until heap order is restored swim(n);
+                // Swim until heap enrichedTransaction is restored swim(n);
             }